The average delivery driver in a residential area makes an average of 120 stops per day.

 Technically, you can plan a route with up to 10 stops in Google Maps as long as you do it manually and add stop by stop.

-But since it’s a consumer-focused solution aimed at simple and predictable routes, it doesn’t offer many features beyond simple A to B routing.
+But since it’s a consumer-focused route planner app aimed at simple and predictable routes, the Google Maps route planner doesn’t offer many features beyond simply getting you from point A to point B.

 What is the best way to route multiple locations on Google Maps?